MicrosoftDocs/Virtualization-Documentation/virtualization/api/hcs/Reference/HcsRevokeVmGroupAccess.md

 `filePath`

-Path to teh file for which to update the ACL
+Path to teh file for which to update the ACL.

 ## Return Values